Ex-Labour Councillor Jailed After Shocking Call for Violence at East London Rally

-A former Labour councillor has been remanded in custody after being charged with encouraging violence during an anti-fascist protest in Walthamstow, east London.
-Ricky Jones, 57, appeared at Westminster Magistrates’ Court on Friday, where he entered no pleas.
+Ricky Jones, 57, a former Labour councillor, has been remanded in custody after being charged with encouraging violence during an anti-fascist protest in Walthamstow, east London.
+He appeared at Westminster Magistrates’ Court on Friday but entered no plea.

-Jones was remanded in custody and is scheduled to appear at Inner London Crown Court on September 6.
+Jones is due back in court at Inner London Crown Court on September 6.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.